emscripten-core/emscripten/system/lib/libc/README.md

 This folder contains the musl version of libc at `/musl`.
-The upstream version can be found at http://www.musl-libc.org/
+The upstream version can be found at http://www.musl-libc.org/.
+Most of the source comes from musl 1.1.15.
+Some is from older versions, but I'm assuming that this is because these files haven't changed between versions.

 Some changes have been made to the version that was taken from upstream, including: